l7mp/dcontroller/doc/concepts-expressions.md

 # Concepts: Expressions

 In the previous sections, you've seen snippets of logic like `$.metadata.name` and operators like `@eq`.
-These are all part of Δ-controller's **expression language**, the "language" of Δ-controller pipelines.
+These are all part of Δ-controller's **expression language**, the low-level logic for Δ-controller pipelines.
 An expression is a declarative, JSON/YAML-based structure that is evaluated at runtime to produce a value.
 Expressions are the fundamental building blocks used within a controller's `pipeline` to filter, transform, and construct Kubernetes objects.

 ## The Subject: What an Expression Operates On